 As such, the tips below are mostly aimed at helping MUD implementors advertise their games without spending extra money.

-To start marketing your text-based game, you’ll want to:
+To market your text-based game effectively, you’ll want to:

 - Get your game listed online